GoogleCloudPlatform/professional-services/tools/swift-machine-learning-api/README.md

 ### Executing API

 - Upload/Update the trainer folder on the google cloud storage bucket using the following command.
-This command creates tar.gz file of the trainer directory and uploads it to the cloud storage bucket.
-Please ensure that "python" executable refers to python2.7.
-If no, please make the following change in update.sh
+This command creates tar.gz file of the trainer directory and uploads it to the cloud storage bucket. **Please ensure that "python" executable version used here is aligned with the python version used in CMLE for training and serving.**
-    ```
-    python setup.py sdist' --> '<python2 executable name> setup.py sdist'
-    ```
     To update the trainer in GCS run
     ```bash
   $ bash update.sh